vinaygoel/ars-workshop/README.md

 Then, access the [local Kibana interface](http://localhost:5601)

 The first screen you arrive at will ask you to configure an **index pattern**.
 An index pattern describes to Kibana how to access your data.
-Here you will fill in the index pattern. e.g. 'ars-wat-videos' as your index pattern for the "Video search" exercise, 'ars-wat-text' for the WAT text example etc.
+Here you will fill in the index pattern. e.g. 'ars-wat-videos' as your index pattern for the "Video search" exercise, 'ars-wat-text' for the "WAT text" example etc.

 For the indexes that have time information, Kibana reads your Elasticsearch mapping to find your time fields - select one from the list.

 Hit *Create*.

-Now that you've configured an index pattern, you can click on the [Discover](#discover) tab in the navigation bar at the top of the screen and try out searches to explore your data.
+Now that you've configured an index pattern, you can click on the *Discover* tab in the navigation bar at the top of the screen and try out searches to explore your data.

 For more, see [Kibana 4 Tutorial](https://www.timroes.de/2015/02/07/kibana-4-tutorial-part-1-introduction/)